If you are looking for a simple way to estimate alimony in your New Jersey divorce case, then let me introduce you to the “25% Rule of Thumb.”

 It’s complex, and every case is different.

-🧮 So Where Does the “25% Rule” Come In?
+So Where Does the “25% Rule” Come In?

-The “Rule of Thumb” Formula:
+The “Rule of Thumb” Formula goes like this:

-Take the difference between your incomes
+Take the difference between your incomes.

 Multiply that by 25%